 The Horse Back Street Choppers Magazine welcomes freelance contributions from writers and photographers.
-Besides our regular staff, we depend on freelance contributors to supply us with some good event and bike feature coverage.
+Besides our regular staff, freelance contributions are a good addition.
+Magazine article can be from an event or bike feature coverage.
 We try to get to as many events and places as possible but we cannot be everywhere!

 It’s a good idea to query first.
 On event coverage, make sure we don’t have someone else covering the event.
 For motorcycle articles, it’s good to see if the ride meets our needs at the present time.
 Send a sample picture or two of any suggested chop feature.
 Different is definitely better.
 There are lots of bikes that look alike out there, especially in photographs.